 - Which will deliver the greatest savings/increase in profitability?

-Brands typically answer these questions via a Cost Benefits Analysis (CBA), or an EDI survey of partners to ensure that any EDI system that is created will be supported across your trading partner network.
+Brands typically answer these questions via a Cost Benefits Analysis (CBA) or an EDI survey of partners to ensure that any EDI solution that is created will be supported across your trading partner network.

-- Develop a Comprehensive Specification for the EDI System
+Develop a Comprehensive Specification for the EDI Process

-The results of the analysis step should provide the information you need to develop a comprehensive specification for the EDI system.
+The results of the analysis step should provide the information you need to develop a comprehensive specification for the EDI standard.
 This includes:

 - The capacity of internal network infrastructure to support EDI data